-Arts Impact Fund recently invested £300,000 in the studio provider arm of V22 (V22 London) which manages seven buildings across London supporting over 400 artists, creatives and social enterprises.
-Our loan will help V22 London acquire a new, Grade II* listed site – The Priory, Orpington, and refurbish it to create a number of studios, community and exhibition spaces.
-The organisation will purchase a 125-year lease on The Priory, the former Orpington Library and some of the gardens in the immediate surrounding area, after winning a bid from Bromley Council.
+Arts Impact Fund invested £300,000 in the studio provider arm of V22 (V22 London) which manages seven buildings across London supporting over 400 artists, creatives and social enterprises.
+Our loan helped V22 London acquire a new, Grade II* listed site – The Priory, Orpington, which will be refurbished to create a number of studios, community and exhibition spaces.
+The organisation purchased a 125-year lease on The Priory, the former Orpington Library and some of the gardens in the immediate surrounding area, after winning a bid from Bromley Council.
 This will preserve the heritage site for cultural and community use and benefit, while at the same time helping V22 to further diversify its portfolio and expand its reach.
 Compared to the shorter, more commercially minded leases that are typically the norm for properties of this type, the deal will also allow V22 to offer more stable conditions for artists, who may otherwise be forced to relocate if their studio spaces are redeveloped for commercial or residential use.

 V22 London already has a healthy balance sheet, underpinned by the variety of buildings it manages.
 Increasing the size of its property portfolio will further boost the organisation’s profitability by creating economies of scale.
 In the course of due diligence, the Arts Impact Fund reviewed V22 London’s business model and profit forecasts.
 In particular, it was important to understand the historic fluctuation in tenancy rates and the proportion of income contributed by each site as well as to examine the terms on which each property was leased.

 "We were impressed by management’s rigour to gain real insight into the difference the organisation makes to the lives of artists and communities"